thoughtspot/thoughtspot.github.io/_release/notes.md

 * Breakdowns

   Change time bucket for time series: monthly, weekly, daily, or quarterly.
-Improved relevance and user experience.
 Easier to add a new attribute or replace and existing one.

 * Metrics